AlfonsoGhislieri/CV/README.md

 #### Makers Academy (2021-2022)
 _16-week highly selective coding bootcamp, learning best practices and agile methodologies_
-- Focus on Object Orientated Programming, Test Driven Development and Pair Programming.
-- JavaScript, Ruby, Sinatra, Rails, RSpec, Jest.
+- JavaScript, Ruby, Rails, Sinatra, RSpec, Jest.
-- Git version control.
+- Emphasis on self-learning.
+- Agile methodologies to work effectively in a team, using pair programming, XP values, daily standups and sprint planning.
+- Following OOP principles like TDD and S.O.L.I.D to write clear,  easily modifiable and well-tested code.
+- Collaborating in projects using GitHub for version control and using CI/CD to reduce integration risks.
+- Understanding project requirements, creating user stories, defining MVP's features, breaking features into smaller tasks to easily accomplish them.

 #### University of Harvard CS50x (2021)